DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/README.md

 - Test to see how your alerting reacts by turning it on but not raising incidents. i.e put it on suppress mode which generates alarms but not page people.
 - Collate metrics and plot them out in graphs in one page so you can visually correlate them in time.
 DataDog/Grafana
 - Enrich your metrics with tags/events, such as deployments, auto-scale events, restarts, and more. i.e annotations in Grafana

-### On-call

-- Trust an alarm but need to verify it's not noise.
-- Define guidelines for all teams about what warrants an incident along with different levels of severity.
-This takes guesswork out of the picture, and provides a shared understanding to every team member.
-- **Scope the incident** i.e how big the impact is? which environment is affected? which customers are affected? is it a regional/global?
-Is it us or 3rd service causing the incident?
-If possible summarise it in incident title.
-- Create a dedicated channel, declare incident lead, give context, provide hypotheses/proofs and updates to all stakeholders involved.
-- Incident response is a collaborative process.
-Get early help from others from different teams.
-- Don't panic!
-Panic will inevitably cause scrambling leading up to longer resolution.
-If panic, try to calm down and follow the incident resolution guideline.
-If still not helpful, yell for help!
-- When not on-call, try to help on-call, they would appreciate your help and you will learn new things during process.
-This also helps promote a great culture.
-- Use incident management tool such as [rootly](https://rootly.com/).

 ### EC2